netopyr/reduxfx/README.md

 ### Action Creators

 Action Creators map UI-events to application specific actions.
-The package [com.netopyr.reduxfx.todo.actions](actions package) contains everything related to actions.
+The package [com.netopyr.reduxfx.todo.actions][package actions] contains everything related to actions.

 All Actions in this example implement the interface Action.